spiral/docs/framework/components.md

 }
 ```

-> Note that some of spiral traits (i.e. LoggerTrait, PaginatorTrait, TranslatorTrait) require such method.

 ## Scoping
-In some cases (usually inside middlewares and HMVC cores) you might want to define IoC scope only one isolated part of your application, use `replace`/`restore` methods of `ScoperInterface`/`ContainerInterface` for that:
+In some cases (usually inside middlewares or HMVC cores) you might want to custom binding scope for some of your classes, use `replace`/`restore` methods of `ScoperInterface`/`ContainerInterface` to do that:

 ```php
 $outerBinding = $this->container->replace(SomeClass::class, new SomeClassB());